Delray Beach Premises Liability Lawyer

 If you have been injured due to someone else’s negligent or reckless conduct, and you believe you may have a claim under a premises liability theory, there is one piece of information that you must have before a case can be brought – you must know what status you (or the injured party) occupy in terms of the law.
 Florida law recognizes three distinct classes of entrants onto one’s property: invitees, licensees, and trespassers.
 Invitees are either business or personal, and they are those people invited onto land either at the request of the owner or in order to do business – for example, customers of a public business are considered invitees.
 Licensees are on the land for their own business – an example would be a neighbor kid retrieving a ball from a yard.
 Trespassers are present on land without permission.

 Once you are certain which type you belong to, you can be more aware of the duty of care you were owed and are better able to determine whether or not it was breached.
 If you were a customer at a business (an invitee) and you slipped on the floor, the duty of care owed to you is different than if you were, say, in that business merely to ask to use a restroom (a licensee).
 And these are different still from the duty owed to an adult trespasser (there are exceptions for child trespassers due to their age and relative inexperience), which is simply to refrain from intentionally injuring them.

 Don’t Delay – Call Our Premises Liability Lawyers Today

 Being injured while out living one’s life is the last thing anyone expects, but it can be even worse knowing that had someone else done a better job making their property safe, it might have been avoided.
-The Delray Beach premises liability lawyers at the Leifer Law Firm can help answer any questions you might have about your situation, and guide you through the process of filing suit if you decide to do so.
+The Delray Beach premises liability lawyers at Leifer & Ramirez can help answer any questions you might have about your situation, and guide you through the process of filing suit if you decide to do so.
 Call us today to schedule a free consultation.